nye0/nye0/README.md

 - 🌱 I’m currently learning Deep learning and Graph Theroy

 ### 💡 Goals for 2020:
-- Stay alive;
+- 🌱 Stay alive;
-- Finish publish 2 research article;
-- Learn the basics of qt and sql;
+- 🛠 Be familiar with graph analysis;
-- Become skilled in graph analysis;
+- 🛠 Become skilled in Deep learning;
-- Grow as a person
+- 🌱 Grow as a person

+### Research:
+- ⭐ Publish 2 research article;